đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Bring my massage table to you!

 Not able to get to a clinic?
-My mobile massage service is just the ticket, and I expect to offer this service again once I return to BC.
+My mobile massage service is just the ticket!
+I am based in Golden, BC, and offer my mobile massage services to the surrounding area.

 About myself